-If AQS1301 is approved, but does not achieve an adequate level of acceptance by physicians, third-party payors and patients, Aequus may not generate sufficient revenue and Aequus may not be able to achieve or sustain profitability.
-The efforts of Aequus' future commercial partners, if any, to educate physicians, patients and third party payors on the benefits of AQS1301 may require significant resources and may never be successful.
+If any of our product candidates are approved, but does not achieve an adequate level of acceptance by physicians, third-party payors and patients, Aequus may not generate sufficient revenue and Aequus may not be able to achieve or sustain profitability.
+The efforts of Aequus' future commercial partners, if any, to educate physicians, patients and third-party payors on the benefits of our product candidates may require significant resources and may never be successful.
 Even if Aequus is able to demonstrate and maintain a competitive advantage over Aequus' competitors and become profitable, if the market for antipsychotics fails to achieve expected future growth or decreases, Aequus may not generate sufficient revenue or sustain profitability.